klaygomes/geo-location/README.md

 > Generate coverage report into the folder `./coverage/Icov-report/`

+## Storybook

+We use [Storybook]!
+If you want to check this out [click here](https://geo-location-storybook.herokuapp.com/).

+## Code coverage

+You can check online a report of our [Code Coverage]

 ## How to Publish to Heroku

-In order to publish this application and its artefacts to heroku you will need to install [heroku client] and ask `write` access to each repository/application.
+In order to publish this application and its artifacts to heroku you will need to install [heroku client] and ask `write` access to each repository/application.

 ### `./publish.sh`